 Cancun's International Airport is the principal gateway to Cancun and the Riviera Maya.
-The airport receives about 14 million passengers each year, making it the second busiest airport in the country after the Benito Juarez International Airport in Mexico City.
+The airport receives about 20 million passengers each year, making it the second busiest airport in the country after the Benito Juarez International Airport in Mexico City.

-The Cancun airport has three terminals.
+Cancun airport has three terminals.
 Terminal 1 is used for charter flights.
 All scheduled domestic flights and some scheduled international flights come through Terminal 2, and Terminal 3 handles international airlines from North America and Europe.
 Terminals 1 and 2 are side-by-side and you can easily walk from one to the other.
 A shuttle runs from Terminals 1 and 2 to Terminal 3.

 After deboarding, if you have checked luggage, make your way to the luggage conveyor belt for your flight (flight information is displayed above), and collect your luggage.
 You will then need to pass through customs.
 During your flight you will have received a customs form (FMM) which you should have filled out before you land.
-You will present this form to the immigration official and they will determine how long you can stay in the country (maximum time for tourists is 180 days but you may be granted less time).
+You will present this form to the immigration officer and they will determine how long you can stay in the country (maximum time for tourists is 180 days, but you may be granted less time).

 After customs and before you exit the airport, you will pass through a hallway with desks and people offering tourist information and services.
 Many of these are timeshare salespeople, and they can be very pushy.
 They may call out to you and try to get your attention.
 It's best to just ignore them and continue on to the exit.
-It's best to have ve a transportation plan in place before your arrival.
+It's best to have a transportation plan in place before your arrival.

 Cancun Airport is about a twenty-minute drive from the hotel zone, 45 minutes from Playa del Carmen, 90 minutes from Tulum and 2 hours from the Chichen Itza archaeological site.
 Regular city taxis are not authorized to pick up passengers from the airport, so you should choose one of the authorized transportation services.